robstoll/atrium/README.md

 ```
 in the above case `toBeNullable` is short for `if (result == null) toBe(null) else notToBeNullBut(result)`.

-Similarly you can use `toBeNullIfNullElse` to perfom more complicated assertions in case you expect the result not to be null.
+Similarly you can use `toBeNullIfNullElse` to perform more complicated assertions in case you expect the result not to be null.
 It is short for `if (result == null) toBe(null) else notToBeNull(assertionCreator)`.
 Following another fictional example reusing `myFun` from above:
 ```kotlin